shinyorg/mediator/readme.md

   - Registration straight from startup to mediator (we do the minimal api reg for you)

 ## Works With
-- .NET MAUI - all platforms
+- .NET MAUI
+- Blazor Web Assembly
+- ASP.NET Core - Handler to Endpoint
 - MVVM Frameworks like Prism, ReactiveUI, & .NET MAUI Shell
-- Blazor - Work In Progress
 - Any other .NET platform - but you'll have to come up with your own "event collector" for the out-of-state stuff